 - Accepted payment types

-The first photos you’ll want to add to your Google My Business profile are your logo and cover photo.
+The first photos you’ll want to add to your Google Business Profile profile are your logo and cover photo.
 We recommend making these the same ones that you use across Facebook and other social media channels.
 Consistent branding will make it easier for customers to recognize you.

 We recommend posting at least once per week to build a relationship with your customers and followers.
 Make sure your captions include a keyword related to your business so you can increase your visibility.